From Fringe to Finance: Bitcoin's Transition into a Mainstream Investment Vehicle, Part II

 1. Declining Volatility Over Time

-• Historical Trend: BTC’s volatility has generally decreased over multi-year cycles. especial after 1st eft start trading.
+- Historical Trend: BTC's volatility has generally decreased over multi-year cycles, especially after the first ETF started trading.

-• Why It Matters: Lower volatility makes BTC more palatable for institutional investors, treasury allocations, and even ETF inclusion.
+- Why It Matters: Lower volatility makes BTC more palatable for institutional investors, treasury allocations, and even ETF inclusion.
+The vol dropped after CME futures became available.

 2. Reduced Liquid Supply

-• HODLing Behavior: On-chain data shows a growing share of BTC hasn’t moved in >1 year.
-According to the data, “illiquid”—held long-term by institutions, whales, or lost wallets.
+- HODLing Behavior: On-chain data shows a growing share of BTC hasn't moved in over one year — held long-term by institutions, whales, or lost wallets.

 3. Institutional Adoption & Financialization

-• Spot Bitcoin ETFs : Approved in January 2024, these ETFs brought legitimization and easier access for traditional finance players.
+- Spot Bitcoin ETFs: Approved in January 2024, bringing legitimization and easier access for TradFi.

-• Custody Solutions: Fidelity, BlackRock, Coinbase Custody, and others now offer regulated BTC custody—reducing perceived security risks.
+- Custody Solutions: Fidelity, BlackRock, Coinbase Custody, and others now offer regulated BTC custody.

 4. Regulatory Clarity